-This booklet is prepared to guide you in selecting courses for the 2021-22 school year.
+This booklet is prepared to guide you in selecting courses for the 2023-2024 school year.
 We hope that both parents and students will study this booklet carefully and make informed course choices for next year.

-Students and their parents are to read and study this registration handbook.
 You need to review the various course offerings in each department, graduation requirements, and the requirements for each grade level.

-Students and parents are then asked to complete and sign the "Pupil Course Request".
-This form is to be returned to the Office by February 5, 2021.
-8th grade sheets are due February 9, 2021 to Mrs. Larson.
+Students and parents are then asked to complete and sign the "Course Request Form".
+This form is to be returned to the Office by a date to be determined.

 When this step is completed we will begin building the master schedule based on student requests.
-We hope to minimize course conflicts; but we wish to emphasize that this can never be accomplished completely and some students may be asked to change course requests.
+We hope to minimize course conflicts, but we wish to emphasize that this can never be accomplished completely and some students may be asked to change course requests.
 We will, however, do our best to minimize this alternative.

-In August, students and parents will pick up their final schedule during registration week.
+In August, students and parents will have access to final schedule on infinite campus.